 What is a Wing Chun Dummy Used For?

 Many beginners ask, “what is the wooden dummy for?”
-The short version is that a Wing Chun wooden dummy is best used to teach position, structure, footwork and how to navigate around energetic pathways from an opponent.
+The short version is that a Wing Chun wooden dummy is best used to create within you a feeling of good position, structure, footwork and how to make your way around pressure from an opponent.

-The longer version: The wooden dummy is, as stated above, the ultimate training partner in Wing Chun when it comes to solo training.
-Learning how to translate actions from the wooden dummy subsets to an actual person is one of the most intriguing parts of Wing Chun.
-The dummy is designed to give you a silent feedback of sorts—all of your answers are given through reflection of your training, rather than the answer being given to you on a platter.
+The longer version: The wooden dummy is, as stated above, the best training partner in Wing Chun when it comes to solo training.
+Learning how Wing Chun techniques on the wooden dummy can prepare you for an actual person is one of the most intriguing parts of Wing Chun dummy training.
+The dummy is built to prepare you through creating a feedback development — all of your answers are constructed through reflecting on your training, rather than the answer being easily given to you on a platter.

 What is a Wing Chun Dummy NOT Used For?

-You should never be wailing on your Wing Chun dummy.
-If you are trying to break the arms of a wooden dummy, you are doing it wrong.
-Some newer practitioners may not understand the concepts of position and structure yet, and as such, cause some damage to the arms and/or leg.
-Bear in mind that replacing an arm or the leg costs money, and you would not want to be harming your partner—both the wooden dummy AND your sparring partner.
+First off, you should never be hacking or wailing on your Wing Chun dummy.
+That’s not what it was built for.
+What did the dummy ever do to you?
+Other than try to create within you good Wing Chun?
+Go easy on the dummy.
+If you are trying to break the arms of a wooden dummy, you are practicing wrong.
+Some newer practitioners may not understand the concepts of position and structure that the dummy is helping you develop.
+And because of that, they cause some damage to the arms and/or leg.
+Bear in mind that replacing an wooden dummy arm or leg costs money.
+Beginners to the wing chun dummy should go easy and build good Wing Chun position as they practice.
+The dummy should make you better at Wing Chun, not worse.

-How to Make a Wing Chun Dummy DYI
+How to Make a Wing Chun Dummy DIY

-With any sort of project such as this, the old saying of “measure twice, cut once” is VERY important if you plan to make a Wing Chun dummy yourself.
-Here you’ll find a number of wooden dummy plans that we’ve gathered.
-When it comes to materials, do not be afraid to look beyond wood, as it could very well be cheaper if you are on a budget.
-If you want to go for authenticity and/or the best Wing Chun dummy, the Mook Yan Jong is traditionally made of teak wood, however, do keep in mind that teak is becoming increasingly harder to get ahold of.
-For other materials on a budget, we recommend using PVC pipes or cheaper, more readily available woods.
-One challenging part when you make your own dummy is the trunk/body, is cutting squares into the trunk for the arms to go into.
-For someone with no experience cutting squares, this requires some extra time, but it can be done using a drill, chisel and file.
+With any sort of DIY project such as this, the old saying of “measure twice, cut once”.
+This saying is VERY important if you plan to make a Wing Chun dummy yourself.
+Here you’ll find a number of DIY wooden dummy plans that we’ve assembled.
+When it comes to DIY dummy construction materials, do not be afraid to look beyond building with wood, as it could easier and cheaper for making a dummy at home on a budget.
+If you want to build the best Wing Chun dummy yourself, the Mook Yan Jong is traditionally made of teak wood, however, keep in mind that teak is VERY expensive and becoming increasingly not easy to get ahold of.
+For other DIY dummy construction materials on a budget, we recommend building with PVC pipes or cheaper, more readily available woods.
+One challenging part when you make your own wooden dummy, is how to make squares into the wood part of the trunk for the arms to go into.
+For someone with no experience cutting squares in wood, this requires some extra construction, but it can be created using a drill, chisel and file.

-Another one of the hardest parts in making a wooden dummy is when you make the arms.
-Making the arms for the dummy requires a lathe for shaping.
-However you may be able to buy large round wooden dowels and file them into a wooden dummy arm shape.
-Others have bought wooden table legs and filed them down.
+Another thing that isn’t so easy to prepare for when making a wooden dummy is when you make the dummy arms.
+Constructing the arms for the wooden dummy usually requires a lathe for shaping.
+However you may be able to buy large round wooden dowels and filing them down to create a wooden dummy arm.
+This is easy to do.
+It just takes some extra time.
+Others have bought wooden table legs and filed them down to make arms.

 Here’s a video that includes wooden dummy plans.
 It also doesn’t require drilling holes…